Alton Sterling shooting death: Reports suggest no federal charges

 The shootings set off protests across Baton Rouge and beyond and became an important chapter in the national discussion of how police interact with minorities.
 The officers -- Blane Salamoni and Howie Lake II -- were placed on paid administrative leave after the shooting.

+"I am appalled that this news, whether true or false, has been disseminated without a formal decision being relayed to the Sterling family first.
+Also, no one in my office or the governor's office has been notified by the U.S. Attorney's office of a decision or timeline," Sharon Weston Broome said.

+Louisiana Attorney General Jeff Landry tweeted that he will comment after an official DOJ announcement.

-People began gathering outside the Triple S Food Mart on Tuesday after reports of a decision surfaced publicly.
+People began gathering outside the Triple S Food Mart on Tuesday after the reports of a decision surfaced publicly.

+One woman, who identified herself as Alton Sterling's aunt, expressed her disappointment to the crowd.

 The killing gripped the nation because two bystander videos, each less than a minute long, captured the struggle with officers.